 The arboretum is also used as a research facility to conserve the island’s natural landscapes.

 An interactive park divided into six villages, the Polynesian Cultural Center is an interactive and exciting look into Polynesian culture.
 Rather than another boring museum, the center is a living world where you can explore several Polynesian regions, including Samoa, Fiji, and, of course, Hawaii.

 In each village, you’ll experience a range of activities related to the destination.
 In Samoa, residents climb coconut trees while you paddle down the river.
-Throughout the experience, you can try your hand at spear throwing and hula dancing as you take time to immerse yourself in the broader culture.
+Throughout the experience, you can try your hand at spear-throwing and hula dancing as you take time to immerse yourself in the broader culture.

 Soon after, Hawaii became a part of the United States, making the Iolani Palace the only royal residence in the country.
-You can tour the stunning building and learn about the Kingdom of Hawaii on a self-guided tour.
+You can tour the stunning building and learn about the Kingdom of Hawaii and its royalty on a self-guided tour.
 Plug in your audio and walk around the royal palace as you discover period furnishings and artifacts used by the last royal family.

 Shangri La Museum of Islamic Art, Culture & Design